 Some people prefer scented

-There are so many different formulas and scents that there’s sure to be an Earthbath shampoo perfect for you and your dog.
-The Oatmeal and Aloe is a good place to start.
-It’s fragrance-free with colloidal oatmeal and organic aloe vera to moisturize dry, itchy skin.
-Like all Earthbath products, it’s made without parabens, sulfates, phthalates, phosphates, and dyes.
+Our top pick, the Oatmeal and Aloe formula, is a good place to start.
+It’s fragrance-free with colloidal oatmeal and organic aloe vera—a combo that’s particularly effective for dry, itchy, and flaky skin.
+Like all Earthbath products, it’s made without parabens, sulfates, phthalates, gluten, and synthetic dyes.
 All items are cruelty-free and made in the United States.

-Ask Earthbath fans and so many of them will have a favorite shampoo ranging from deodorizing to hot spot relief, shed control to conditioning.
+Earthbath is an excellent brand for trying out different formulas, since they offer a wide range of shampoos, from deodorizing to hot spot relief, shed control to conditioning.
 Natural scents include mango, peppermint, vanilla, and lavender.
 There’s also a popular vanilla and almond version of this oatmeal and aloe shampoo if you want something with a little scent.

-Earthbath products are guaranteed so if you aren’t happy with the bath time results, they’ll refund your money.
+Earthbath products have a satisfaction guarantee too, so if you aren’t happy with the bath time results you can get a refund.

 Leaves hair soft